nulib-oer/emps/text/100-social-networks.md

 **Undirected Networks.** The most basic type is an undirected graph, in which the edges represent *symmetric*, or *reciprocal*, relationships between nodes.
 The ties in an undirected graph are called **undirected** or **symmetric ties**.
 Such ties indicate that for any pair of connected nodes, both nodes have the same role in the relationship.

-One example of such a graph is the friendship network of students in an elementary school class based on bonds observed by their teacher (see figure above.
+One example of such a graph is the friendship network of students in an elementary school class based on bonds observed by their teacher (see figure 10.2.
 In this network, an edge between two students means that their teacher perceives them to have a mutual friendship; note that a tie does not indicate any hierarchy among the connected nodes.
 If, for example, the teacher infers that Inge and Jaylen are friends, then an undirected tie exists between them in the graph.
 The edge between these two nodes means that to say *Inge is friends with Jaylen* is the same as saying *Jaylen is friends with Inge*.

 **Directed Networks.** In a directed graph, each tie has a direction: the **directed ties** in a directed graph represent a *one-way* or *asymmetric* relationship between nodes.
 We can think of asymmetric relationships as those in which the roles of the source and destination nodes differ.

-Earlier, we described a network to model mentorship and advising between political scientists (see figure below).
+Earlier, we described a network to model mentorship and advising between political scientists (see figure 10.3).
 For each tie in this network, one node has the role of mentor and the other the role of student; note that each node can take on one role or the other, or even *both* depending on the direction of its ties to other nodes.
 Let there be eight scholars in the network: Akemi, Brett, Chi, Dani, Elvan, Farah, Gal, and Harvey.
 Akemi is the most senior scholar and was an adviser to Brett and Chi when they were graduate students.
 Later in their careers, Brett mentored Dani and Elvan, and Chi mentored Farah, Gal, and Harvey.
 In this network, the direction of the tie is a fundamental aspect of the relationship between two nodes: to say *Akemi mentors Brett* is not the same as saying *Brett mentors Akemi*.

 A second example of a directed graph is the network of students in an elementary school class based on friendship ties identified by the students themselves 11.2: if Inge identifies Jaylen as a friend, then there exists a friendship tie from Inge to Jaylen; if Jaylen identifies Inge as a friend, then there exists a friendship tie from Jaylen to Inge.
 Kiko identifies both Inge and Jaylen as friends, so there exist ties from Kiko to Inge and from Kiko to Jaylen.
 Inge identifies Kiko as a friend, but Jaylen does not; thus, there exists a tie from Inge to Kiko, but there is no tie from Jaylen to Kiko---despite the tie from Kiko to Jaylen.
 The ability to denote such asymmetric relationships is the key feature of directed graphs.